AaronPeyton/webDev6/README.md

-#heyo its my local website thing. idk
+#this is  my local website thing. idk